-The previous two steps can result in two main cases: either the minimum for local lag is smaller than or equal to the highest acceptable response time, or it is not.
-In the first case a value between the minimum for local lag and the highest acceptable response time can be chosen.
-This choice should be based on additional criterions such as the question whether additional time is required to receive forward error correction packets.
+The previous two steps can result in two main cases: either the minimum value for local lag is smaller than or equal to the highest acceptable response time, or it is not.
+In the first case a value between the minimum value for local lag and the highest acceptable response time can be chosen.
+This choice should be based on additional criteria such as whether additional time is required to receive forward error correction packets, etc.

-If the highest acceptable response time is lower than the minimal useful value for local lag, then a true trade off situation occurs.
+If the highest acceptable response time is lower than the minimal useful value for local lag, then a true tradeoff situation occurs.
 Given the values mentioned above this should be relatively rare, though it might happen for very demanding media and applications.
-In this case it is necessary to lower the fidelity of both criterions in a way which provides the best consistency based overall fidelity to the user.
-Most likely this will require another set of perceptional psychological experiments to find the amount of local lag which is considered to provide the highest fidelity to the user.
+In this case it is necessary to lower the fidelity of both criteria in a way which provides the best overall fidelity to the user.
+Most likely this will require another set of perceptual psychological experiments.

-5.2.
-Repairing Short Term Inconsistencies
+Repairing Short-Term Inconsistencies

-If the amount of local lag is chosen well, it eliminates a significant amount of inconsistencies.
-However, it does not completely prevent all inconsistencies, since operations might still arrive late or not at all (e.g. if the network is congested or a transport packet gets lost).
-It is therefore necessary to have a mechanism which will repair the state in these cases.
-In the following we will summarize three possible approaches to repair inconsistent states.
+If the amount of local lag is chosen well, it eliminates a significant amount of short-term inconsistencies.
+However, it does not completely prevent all inconsistencies since operations might still arrive late or not at all (e.g., if the network is congested or a transport packet gets lost).
+It is therefore necessary to have a mechanism that will repair the state in these cases.
+In the following we summarize three possible approaches to repairing inconsistent states.